סילבוס קורס מתקדמים ב

 Listening

-Can follow the essentials of lectures, talks and reports and other forms of academic/professional presentation which are propositionally and linguistically complex.
+• Can follow the essentials of lectures, talks, reports, and other forms of academic/professional presentation which are propositionally and linguistically complex.

 Reading

-Can read articles and reports concerning contemporary problems in which the writers adopt particular stances or viewpoints.
+• Can understand articles and reports in which particular stances or viewpoints are adopted.

 Interaction